This set of Discrete Mathematics Multiple Choice Questions & Answers (MCQs) focuses on “Boolean Algebra – Karnaugh Maps”.

 d) 9 bit segment driver

-Explanation: A seven segment decoder is a digital circuit which is used to construct a common type of digital display device i.e., a set of LED (or LCD) segments which display numbers from 0 through 9 at the command of a four-bit code.
+Explanation: A seven segment decoder is a digital circuit which is used to construct a common type of digital display device i.e., a set of LED (or LCD) segments that display numbers from 0 through 9 at the command of a four-bit code.
 Moreover, the behavior of the display driver IC is represented by a truth table with seven outputs.

 3. Simplify the expression using K-maps: F(A,B,C,D)=Σ (1,3,5,6,7,11,13,14).